abiyeljames/Html-CSS-Website/README.md

 ## Brainnest Assignment 2 (Main CSS Project):

-You can take a look at this project in action clicking the link below:
+You can take a look at this project in action by clicking the link below:

 https://abiyeljames.github.io/Html-CSS-Website/